SAP/ui5-webcomponents-react/README.md

 ## Download and Installation

-To consume `ui5-webcomponents-react`, you need to install the npm module and required peer dependencies:
+To consume `ui5-webcomponents-react`, you need to install the npm modules and required peer dependencies:

 ```sh
 npm install @ui5/webcomponents-react @ui5/webcomponents @ui5/webcomponents-fiori